rajlulla/ECE445/raj/README.md

 * Using tensorflow to perform regression analysis

 Following spring break, I will test these two methods.
 The linear regression is the backup if I can't manage to get machine learning using tensorflow to work.

+## Week of 3/21

+### 3/23

+Today, I worked to test the linear regression methods of analysis.
+I tested out scikit-learn and statsmodels.
+An example output using our fake data from a statsmodels test is shown in the image “statsmodels_output”

+While this linear regression does provide a reliable output, using real machine learning in the form of tensorflow would still be preferred.

+### 3/25

+Tested out using tensorflow to create some sort of machine learning model.
+Despite spending the whole day trying to figure out how to use tensorflow to process this data, I decided to hold off until we had more data to try again.
+I found it difficult to get any sort of progress, but maybe getting real data will change the code side.
+We are planning to fly the plane next week and collect real flight data.

+### 3/26

+Worked on individual progress report